vishnuagbly/google_sign_in_all_platforms/google_sign_in_all_platforms/README.md

 - signOut
 - authenticatedClient

-Documentation for each method is provided with the package only (i.e with code itself above each method using '///' comments).
+Documentation for each method is provided with the package only.

+## Configuration

+This package uses the [google_sign_in](https://pub.dev/packages/google_sign_in) package for Mobile and Web Platforms, and [url_launcher](https://pub.dev/packages/url_launcher) for all platforms.

+Therefore, follow instructions mentioned in both above packages to configure this package for your platform.

 ## Usage